Prakashkakarlla/project_Face/README.md

 src: Contains the React components and app logic.\
 components: Contains the main App component and other UI components.\
 models: Contains the pre-trained face recognition models.\
-style.css: Contains the CSS styles for the app.
+Tailwind style.css: Contains the CSS styles for the app.

 ## Dependencies

 React.js: JavaScript library for building user interfaces\
+TypeScript.js: JavaScript library for building user interfaces\
 face-api.js: JavaScript API for face detection and recognition

 ## Credits